tlegasse/blog/content/toasters/hand-made-toaster-1/index.md

 - The springs pulling shut the crude wire pinchers differ from one side to the other.

-There are also a few reasons I suspect the body to be hand made, like the fact that basically every dimension is unsymetrical and off by just a hair.
+There are also a few reasons I suspect the body to be hand made, like the fact that basically every dimension is asymmetrical and off by just a hair.

 Regardless of its true origin, this toaster was either made with love, or limped through time with love, and this makes me very happy.
 Its crude appearance is but a distinguishing feature, and is not a drawback, and my time as its steward will be marked by a deep appreciation.